opensensor/django-forms-workflows/docs/QUICKSTART.md

 See [Dynamic Assignees](DYNAMIC_ASSIGNEES.md) to route approval tasks to the specific individual named in a form field (by email, username, or display name).

+### Model Richer Approval Flows

+See [Workflows Guide](WORKFLOWS.md) for multi-stage, parallel-track, conditional, reassignment, editable-review, and deadline/reminder features.

+### Use the Visual Workflow Builder Safely

+See [Visual Workflow Builder](VISUAL_WORKFLOW_BUILDER.md) for what the builder supports today versus which advanced workflow settings still need Django Admin.

 ### Use Calculated / Formula Fields

 See [Calculated Fields Guide](CALCULATED_FIELDS.md) to auto-compute read-only values from other field inputs, including spreadsheet-structured file uploads.